 Once years ago, a well-dressed professional barged into my office, ranting and raving, with spittle coming out of her mouth.
 Her eyes showed rage.
-I clarified the obvious by saying, “I can see you are upset, please let me give you a minute to collect yourself.”
+I clarified the obvious by saying, “I can see you are upset.
+Please let me give you a minute to collect yourself.”
 Then, I listened.

 She told me her daughter’s bus was on time, but her daughter never made it on board.
 Just before the bus arrived at their house, her daughter had soiled her dress and it was picture day.
-Grandma had dementia and wondered away, it was the first day of the mom’s new job and her husband announced he was leaving her.
+Grandma had dementia and wandered away, it was the first day of the mom’s new job and her husband announced he was leaving her.

 Have you heard the saying, “The problem isn’t always the problem?”